 Chocolate breakfast donuts that are soft cake on the inside, with a chocolate glaze on top!
 These plant-based donuts are egg free and easy to bake within 30 minutes.
 The perfect dessert for breakfast!

-Having baked donuts for breakfast is a great idea, especially this healthy version.
+Having chocolate breakfast donuts for breakfast is a great idea, especially this healthy version.
 My chocolate baked donuts are full of plant-based ingredients that are organic and gluten-free.
-And while they are healthier, they are a traditional baked chocolate donut, so if you want a donut recipe that is even more healthy, try my Chocolate Frosted Donut recipe that uses pumpkin puree or sweet potato instead of eggs and oil, and less sugar.
+And while they are healthier, they are a traditional baked chocolate donut, so if you want a donut recipe that is even more healthy, try my Chocolate baked donuts that uses pumpkin puree or sweet potato instead of eggs and oil, and less sugar.